-Beginners to the yangqin often find themselves hard-pressed to find good tutorials on how to play and maintain their yangqin and its various parts.
-Hence, we’ve enlisted the help of one of our yangqin instructors, Anson Lim, to answer one of the most common questions a yangqin beginner has: How do I change the rubber tubings of my yangqin beaters (otherwise known as qinzhu)?
+Beginners of the Yangqin often find themselves hard-pressed to find good tutorials on how to play and maintain their Yangqin and its various parts.
+Hence, we’ve enlisted the help of one of our Yangqin instructors, Anson Lim, to answer one of the most common questions a Yangqin beginner has: How do I change the rubber tubings of my Yangqin beaters (otherwise known as qinzhu)?

 As you may know, replacing the rubber on your qinzhu is unavoidable after much wear and tear.
 However, many try to avoid doing so, for fear that they may fail.
 This is not advisable – playing with rubber tubings that have been worn too thin will result in unwanted timbres and alter the way you physically play the instrument.
 Nobody should practice the wrong way!

-This is the first of a three-part series addressing concerns pertaining to yangqin beaters: with this tutorial, we hope that you can alleviate your doubts and successfully embark on your journey towards becoming a good yangqin musician.
+This is the first of a three-part series addressing concerns pertaining to Yangqin beaters: with this tutorial, we hope that you can alleviate your doubts and successfully embark on your journey towards becoming a better Yangqin musician.

-Before you begin, what you’ll need are: qinzhu rubber, qinzhu and cosmetic scissors (or any small pair of scissors with a sharp end).
+Before you begin, what you’ll need are: qinzhu rubber tubing, qinzhu and cosmetic scissors (or any small pair of scissors with a sharp end).

 Firstly, cut an appropriate amount of rubber tubing for the head of the qinzhu.
 How much to be cut is up to personal preference: Anson prefers the length of rubber tubing to be slightly shorter than the head of the qinzhu.
 While it is okay to cut an amount of rubber that is the exact length as the head of the qinzhu, he feels that cutting an amount that is slightly shorter allows for the rubber to stretch out comfortably over the qinzhu head when properly placed.
 If the rubber tubing is too long, it may shift position when playing; if the rubber tubing is too short, the rubber may snap easily.
 Hence, it is important to give much thought to this stage of preparation.